 The difference is that infants grow up.
 They eventually will see their parents as separate, individual people with their own needs, wants and feelings.
 They become whole, separate individuals that can take care of themselves and attend to their own needs.
-They will eventually love the parent back.
+They will eventually love their parent back.
 For whatever reason, this does not happen with narcissists.
 Narcissists stay in that infantile state forever, simply needing and needing and needing, and taking and taking and taking with no understanding of other people as people at all.
-They will take everything if you let them, and like an infant they will never stop to think about you at all.
+They will take everything if you let them, and like an infant, they will never stop thinking about you at all.

 Examples of boundaries might be:

 - If you hit me, I'm calling the police.

 - If you disrespect my children, I will no longer remain in this relationship.

 - If you continue to cuss at me, I'm ending this conversation.